April 17, 2026 · By Alex Morgan

 Here’s a quick comparison of the top tools we reviewed:

-PropStream offers a 7-day free trial.
-Lofty and BoomTown provide live demos on request.
-If you’re an investor, start with PropStream.
-If you’re an agent or team leader, Lofty or Offrs are your best starting points.
+PropStream has a 7-day free trial.
+Lofty and BoomTown offer live demos on request.
+Investors: start with PropStream.
+Agents and team leaders: start with Lofty or Offrs.

 Lofty (Chime) – Best AI CRM for Agents

-Lofty, formerly known as Chime CRM, is an AI-powered CRM built specifically for real estate professionals.
-It combines lead scoring, behavioral tracking, and automated follow-up sequences in a single platform designed around the agent workflow.
+Lofty, formerly Chime CRM, is an AI-powered CRM built for real estate professionals.
+It puts lead scoring, behavioral tracking, and automated follow-up in one place—built around how agents actually work.

-The AI features are where Lofty stands out.
-Its predictive lead scoring analyzes website behavior, email engagement, and property search patterns to rank leads by likelihood to convert.
-The built-in AI chatbot engages website visitors in real time, qualifying prospects before they ever reach your phone.
-Smart drip campaigns adjust messaging based on how leads interact with your content.
+The AI is where it pulls ahead.
+Predictive lead scoring reads website behavior, email engagement, and property search patterns, then ranks leads by conversion likelihood.
+The built-in AI chatbot talks to website visitors in real time, qualifying prospects before they reach your phone.
+Smart drip campaigns adjust messaging based on how leads engage with your content.

-Pricing starts around $500 per month for teams as of early 2025, with higher tiers for brokerages that need IDX websites (sites that display live MLS listings) and advanced reporting.
-Solo agents may find this steep—individual plans are available but still run several hundred dollars monthly.
+Pricing starts around $500 per month for teams as of early 2025.
+Brokerage tiers with IDX websites—sites that display live MLS listings—and advanced reporting cost more.
+Solo agents may find that steep.
+Individual plans exist but still run several hundred dollars a month.

-Pros: Deep MLS integration with most major US markets, a well-designed mobile app, and documented ROI improvements.
+Pros: Deep MLS integration across most major US markets, a solid mobile app, and documented results.
 One Phoenix-based team of six agents reported a 22% increase in lead-to-appointment conversion after switching to Lofty’s AI scoring in 2024.

-Cons: The automation setup has a real learning curve—expect to spend two to three weeks configuring workflows before you see full value.
-Budget-conscious solo agents should consider more affordable alternatives like PropStream or a standalone CRM paired with a cheaper lead source.
+Cons: Automation setup takes real work.
+Plan two to three weeks configuring workflows before you get full value.
+Solo agents on tight budgets should look at PropStream or a standalone CRM paired with a cheaper lead source.

-Best for: Mid-size teams and brokerages that need a comprehensive CRM with AI built in.
-Merchants of leads—agents already using a tool like Follow Up Boss who want deeper AI capabilities—will find Lofty a natural upgrade.
+Best for: Mid-size teams and brokerages that need a full CRM with AI built in.
+Agents already using Follow Up Boss who want stronger AI capabilities will find Lofty a natural next step.

 Offrs – Best for Predictive Seller Lead Gen

-Offrs uses AI to predict which homeowners in a given area are most likely to sell their home within the next 12 months.
-If your business depends on winning listings, this is the tool designed specifically for that problem.
+Offrs uses AI to predict which homeowners in a given area are most likely to sell within 12 months.
+If your business runs on listings, this tool was built for exactly that problem.

-The platform analyzes over 250 data signals—including life events, property equity, tax records, and ownership duration—to generate a seller prediction score for each homeowner.
-You purchase exclusive access to a zip code territory, meaning no other Offrs subscriber in your area gets the same leads.
-The platform also includes automated marketing campaigns (direct mail and digital ads) to reach predicted sellers.
+The platform analyzes over 250 data signals—life events, property equity, tax records, ownership duration—to score each homeowner’s likelihood of selling.
+You buy exclusive access to a zip code territory.
+No other Offrs subscriber in your area gets the same leads.
+The platform also runs automated marketing campaigns through direct mail and digital ads to reach predicted sellers.

-Pricing is territory-based and typically runs $200–$400 per month as of Q1 2025 depending on zip code density and market competitiveness.
-Most plans require a 6- to 12-month commitment.
+Pricing is territory-based.
+As of Q1 2025, most plans run $200–$400 per month depending on zip code density and market competition.
+Most require a 6- to 12-month commitment.

-Pros: Exclusive zip code leads eliminate direct competition with other Offrs users.
-The platform integrates with major CRMs including Follow Up Boss and Lofty.
-Offrs reports a prediction accuracy rate of approximately 72% for identifying sellers within 12 months (Source: Offrs, 2024).
+Pros: Zip code exclusivity means no direct competition with other Offrs users.
+The platform connects to major CRMs including Follow Up Boss and Lofty.
+Offrs reports a prediction accuracy rate of roughly 72% for identifying sellers within 12 months (Source: Offrs, 2024).

-Cons: Results vary significantly by market density—rural areas with low turnover may not produce enough volume to justify the cost.
-The required long-term commitment means you’re locked in before you can fully evaluate ROI.
-Agents who try Offrs in low-inventory markets often find the lead volume disappointing compared to suburban or metro zip codes.
+Cons: Results vary a lot by market.
+Rural areas with low turnover may not produce enough volume to justify the cost.
+The long-term commitment locks you in before you can fully judge the ROI.
+Agents in low-inventory markets often find lead volume disappointing compared to suburban or metro zip codes.

-Real-world example: A listing agent in suburban Atlanta used Offrs to farm three zip codes and secured seven listings in nine months from predicted seller leads, attributing roughly $42,000 in commission income directly to the platform.
+Real-world example: A listing agent in suburban Atlanta farmed three zip codes with Offrs and secured seven listings in nine months from predicted seller leads—roughly $42,000 in commission income tied directly to the platform.

-Best for: Listing-focused agents and teams who want a predictable pipeline of seller leads without relying on Zillow or Redfin referral fees.
+Best for: Listing-focused agents and teams who want a steady pipeline of seller leads without paying Zillow or Redfin referral fees.

 HouseCanary – Best AI Valuation Tool

-HouseCanary is a data analytics platform that provides automated property valuations used by institutional lenders, hedge funds, and increasingly by data-driven brokerages and individual investors.
-If you need to value properties at scale with institutional-grade accuracy, this is the leading option.
+HouseCanary is a data analytics platform built around automated property valuations.
+Institutional lenders, hedge funds, and data-driven brokerages use it.
+So do individual investors who need to value properties fast and at scale.

-The core AI feature is its AVM, which uses machine learning trained on transaction data, tax records, and property characteristics across more than 100 million US properties.
-Beyond point-in-time valuations, HouseCanary offers market forecasting (predicting price trends up to 36 months out) and property condition scoring based on image analysis.
+The core product is its AVM—machine learning trained on transaction data, tax records, and property characteristics across more than 100 million US properties.
+Beyond point-in-time valuations, HouseCanary forecasts price trends up to 36 months out and scores property condition using image analysis.

-Pricing is enterprise-oriented as of 2025, with custom quotes for API access and bulk usage.
-Smaller users can purchase individual property reports, though per-report pricing isn’t publicly listed—a frustration we share with many users.
+Pricing is enterprise-level in 2025.
+Custom quotes for API access and bulk usage.
+Smaller users can buy individual property reports, but per-report pricing isn’t listed publicly—something many users find frustrating, and so do we.

-Pros: Accuracy is the selling point.
-HouseCanary’s AVM has a reported median error rate of approximately 3.2% nationally, which competes with or beats Zillow’s Zestimate according to the company’s own benchmarking (Source: HouseCanary, 2024).
-According to Zillow, the Zestimate’s national median error rate sits at approximately 2.4% for on-market homes but jumps to around 7.5% for off-market properties (Source: Zillow, 2024), making HouseCanary’s consistent accuracy across both categories a meaningful differentiator.
-The API is well-documented, making it a strong fit for tech-savvy teams building custom tools.
-Coverage spans the entire US market.
+Pros: Accuracy is the main selling point.
+HouseCanary’s AVM has a reported median error rate of about 3.2% nationally.
+For context, Zillow’s Zestimate sits at roughly 2.4% median error for on-market homes but jumps to around 7.5% for off-market properties (Source: Zillow, 2024).
+HouseCanary holds steady across both categories (Source: HouseCanary, 2024).
+The API is well-documented, so tech-savvy teams building custom tools will find it easy to work with.
+Coverage spans the entire US.

-Cons: This is not built for the everyday agent who needs a CRM or lead gen tool.
-The interface is designed for analysts, not for showing a buyer comps at a kitchen table.
-Pricing opacity is a genuine barrier for smaller users who want to test before scaling.
+Cons: This is not a tool for agents showing comps at a kitchen table.
+The interface is built for analysts.
+Pricing opacity is a real barrier for smaller users who want to test the product before scaling.

-Best for: Real estate investors running portfolios, mortgage lenders needing automated appraisal support, and brokerages with in-house data teams.
+Best for: Real estate investors managing portfolios, mortgage lenders needing automated appraisal support, and brokerages with in-house data teams.

 PropStream – Best for Investors and Wholesalers

-PropStream is an all-in-one investment research platform that combines property data, AI-driven lead filtering, skip tracing (the process of locating a property owner’s current contact information), and comps analysis into a tool built for finding deals.
-At $99 per month as of Q1 2025, it’s the most accessible AI real estate tool on this list.
+PropStream is an all-in-one investment research platform.
+It combines property data, AI-driven lead filtering, skip tracing (locating a property owner’s current contact information), and comps analysis into one tool built for finding deals.
+At $99 per month as of Q1 2025, it’s the most affordable AI real estate tool on this list.

-The AI features focus on identifying motivated sellers.
-You can filter property owners by pre-foreclosure status, tax delinquency, absentee ownership, high equity, and dozens of other predictive tags.
-The list builder lets you stack multiple criteria to create hyper-targeted prospect lists, then skip trace phone numbers and emails directly in the platform.
+The AI focuses on finding motivated sellers.
+Filter property owners by pre-foreclosure status, tax delinquency, absentee ownership, high equity, and dozens of other predictive tags.
+Stack multiple criteria to build hyper-targeted prospect lists.
+Then skip trace phone numbers and emails directly inside the platform.

-Pros: Affordable pricing with a massive property database covering 155 million+ US properties.
-PropStream also has an active user community with free training webinars and YouTube tutorials.
-The 7-day free trial lets you test everything before committing.
-Investors who are new to AI-assisted prospecting often find PropStream the easiest on-ramp because the filtering interface, while not flashy, is straightforward to learn.
+Pros: Affordable.
+The property database covers 155 million+ US properties.
+PropStream has an active user community with free training webinars and tutorials on YouTube.
+The 7-day free trial lets you test everything before paying.
+Investors new to AI-assisted prospecting often find PropStream the easiest starting point—the filtering interface is straightforward, even if it’s not flashy.

-Cons: The user interface feels dated compared to newer platforms.
-AI features are more about smart filtering than true predictive modeling—don’t expect the algorithmic sophistication of HouseCanary or Offrs.
-Skip tracing accuracy, like all skip tracing services, is imperfect; expect roughly 70–80% accuracy on phone numbers based on user reports on BiggerPockets forums.
+Cons: The interface looks dated next to newer platforms.
+The AI features are smart filtering more than true predictive modeling.
+Don’t expect the algorithmic depth of HouseCanary or Offrs.
+Skip tracing accuracy is imperfect—expect roughly 70–80% accuracy on phone numbers, based on user reports on BiggerPockets.

 Best for: Fix-and-flip investors, wholesalers, and solo investors who need a budget-friendly tool for finding off-market deals.
-If you’re looking for more advanced AI tools for real estate investors, PropStream is the right starting point.
+If you want more advanced AI tools for real estate investors, PropStream is the right place to start.

 Other Notable AI Real Estate Tools in 2025

-Reonomy is the go-to platform for commercial real estate (CRE) prospecting.
-It uses AI to map property ownership—including through LLCs and shell companies—track debt data, and identify commercial properties likely to trade.
-Pricing requires a custom quote, and it’s built for CRE brokers and institutional investors rather than residential agents.
-One limitation: Reonomy’s coverage is strongest in major metro markets, so CRE professionals working in secondary markets should verify data depth before committing.
+Reonomy is the main platform for commercial real estate (CRE) prospecting.
+It uses AI to map property ownership through LLCs and shell companies, track debt data, and identify commercial properties likely to trade.
+Pricing requires a custom quote.
+It’s built for CRE brokers and institutional investors, not residential agents.
+One limitation: coverage is strongest in major metro markets.
+CRE professionals in secondary markets should verify data depth before committing.

-SmartZip focuses on predictive analytics for geographic farming (systematically marketing to a specific neighborhood over time).
-It scores homeowners in a target area by their likelihood to sell, then helps you run targeted marketing campaigns to those addresses.
+SmartZip focuses on predictive analytics for geographic farming—systematically marketing to a specific neighborhood over time.
+It scores homeowners by their likelihood to sell, then helps you run targeted marketing campaigns to those addresses.
 Pricing starts around $500 per month as of 2025.
 SmartZip competes directly with Offrs but takes a neighborhood-first approach rather than zip code exclusivity.
-According to SmartZip’s published data, its algorithm identifies the top 20% of likely sellers with approximately 70% accuracy (Source: SmartZip, 2024).
+Its algorithm identifies the top 20% of likely sellers with roughly 70% accuracy, according to SmartZip’s published data (Source: SmartZip, 2024).

-BoomTown is an AI-powered lead nurturing and routing platform designed for large real estate teams and brokerages.
-Its AI assistant, called “Concierge,” handles initial lead follow-up via text, qualifying prospects before routing them to the right agent.
-Pricing starts above $1,000 per month, making it a serious investment best suited to teams closing 50+ transactions per year.
-A Raleigh-based brokerage with 30 agents reported that BoomTown’s Concierge reduced their average lead response time from 47 minutes to under 2 minutes, which aligns with research showing that responding within 5 minutes makes you 100x more likely to connect with a lead (Source: Velocify/Ellie Mae, 2021).
+BoomTown is an AI-powered lead nurturing and routing platform built for large teams and brokerages.
+Its AI assistant, called “Concierge,” handles initial lead follow-up by text, qualifies prospects, and routes them to the right agent.
+Pricing starts above $1,000 per month.
+That’s a serious investment—best suited to teams closing 50+ transactions per year.
+A Raleigh-based brokerage with 30 agents reported that BoomTown’s Concierge cut average lead response time from 47 minutes to under 2 minutes.
+Research shows responding within 5 minutes makes you 100x more likely to connect with a lead (Source: Velocify/Ellie Mae, 2021).

 Roof AI provides a conversational AI chatbot for real estate websites.
-It engages visitors with natural-language chat, asks qualifying questions, and books appointments directly on your calendar.
-Pricing is custom, and it integrates with most major real estate CRM software platforms including Follow Up Boss.
-The chatbot handles routine inquiries well, but complex or emotional client questions—such as concerns about neighborhood safety or school quality—still typically require human follow-up.
+It talks to visitors in natural language, asks qualifying questions, and books appointments directly on your calendar.
+Pricing is custom.
+It connects with most major real estate CRM software platforms including Follow Up Boss.
+The chatbot handles routine questions well.
+But complex or emotional questions—concerns about neighborhood safety, school quality—usually still need a human response.

 How to Choose the Right AI Real Estate Software

-Start by matching the tool to your actual business model.
+Match the tool to your actual business model first.
 A solo buyer’s agent, a 15-person listing team, and a wholesaler flipping 20 properties a year need completely different platforms.
-Agents who buy software designed for a business model they don’t operate tend to churn within three months.
+Agents who buy software built for a different business tend to cancel within three months.

-Calculate your cost per lead and cost per closed deal—not just the monthly subscription.
-If Offrs costs $300/month and generates two closings per quarter at $8,000 commission each, your effective cost per deal is $450.
-That math matters more than the sticker price.
-Baymard Institute’s research on conversion optimization (2024) reinforces that the tools closest to the point of conversion—lead scoring, follow-up automation—typically deliver the highest measurable ROI.
+Calculate cost per lead and cost per closed deal—not just the monthly fee.
+If Offrs costs $300 per month and generates two closings per quarter at $8,000 commission each, your effective cost per deal is $450.
+That number matters more than the sticker price.
+Research on conversion optimization reinforces that the tools closest to the point of conversion—lead scoring, follow-up automation—tend to deliver the highest measurable ROI (Source: Baymard Institute, 2024).

-Check integration requirements before you commit.
+Check integrations before signing anything.
 Does the tool connect to your existing CRM, your local MLS, and your dialer?
-Ask vendors specifically which MLS boards they support—coverage varies significantly by region.
-Some smaller or independent MLS systems may not be supported by any of these platforms.
+Ask vendors specifically which MLS boards they support—coverage varies a lot by region.
+Some smaller or independent MLS systems aren’t supported by any of these platforms.

 Ask about data quality.
 How recently was the training data updated?
 Does it cover your specific US market, including rural areas if that’s where you work?
-Stale training data is one of the most common reasons AI predictions underperform.
-Finally, prioritize tools that offer free demos, trials, or money-back guarantees.
+Stale training data is one of the most common reasons AI predictions fall short.
+Also, prioritize tools that offer free demos, trials, or money-back guarantees.
 Any vendor confident in their product will let you test it first.

-For more guidance, see our complete guide on how to use AI in real estate.
+For more, see our complete guide on how to use AI in real estate.

-Generative AI for listing descriptions and marketing copy has moved from experimental to mainstream.
+Generative AI for listing descriptions and marketing copy has moved from experimental to standard.
 Tools built on LLMs now produce property descriptions, social media posts, and email campaigns in seconds.
-The output quality is strong enough that most consumers can’t distinguish AI-generated listings from human-written ones, though experienced agents often still edit for local nuance and brand voice.
+Output quality is strong enough that most consumers can’t tell AI-generated listings from human-written ones.
+Most experienced agents still edit for local nuance and brand voice.

-AI-powered contract review and compliance tools are emerging fast.
-Several startups—including Propy and SkySlope’s AI features—are building platforms that scan purchase agreements, flag missing disclosures, and check for compliance with state-specific regulations.
-These tools reduce review time but should not replace legal counsel for complex transactions.
-Expect major brokerages to adopt these tools by late 2025.
+AI-powered contract review and compliance tools are developing fast.
+Several startups—including Propy and SkySlope with its AI features—are building platforms that scan purchase agreements, flag missing disclosures, and check compliance with state-specific rules.
+These tools cut review time but should not replace legal counsel for complex transactions.
+Expect major brokerages to adopt them by late 2025.

-Voice AI and conversational agents for 24/7 lead response are another category gaining traction.
-Instead of a text-only chatbot, these tools answer phone calls and hold natural conversations with leads—qualifying them, answering property questions, and booking showings without human involvement.
-Early adoption is promising, though callers sometimes disengage when they realize they’re speaking with AI, particularly for high-stakes conversations like pricing discussions.
+Voice AI for 24/7 lead response is also gaining ground.
+Instead of a text chatbot, these tools answer phone calls and hold natural conversations—qualifying leads, answering property questions, booking showings without a human involved.
+Early results are promising.
+But callers sometimes disengage when they realize they’re talking to AI, especially during high-stakes conversations about pricing.

-Following the 2024 NAR settlement and its resulting rule changes around commission transparency and data sharing, MLS organizations are increasingly partnering with AI platforms to share richer data feeds.
-This is enabling hyperlocal market prediction models that forecast price movements at the neighborhood level with improving accuracy (Source: T3 Sixty, 2025).
-Keep an eye on predictive analytics in real estate as these models mature.
+After the 2024 NAR settlement and its rule changes around commission transparency and data sharing, MLS organizations are increasingly partnering with AI platforms to share richer data feeds.
+This is enabling hyperlocal price forecasting at the neighborhood level with improving accuracy (Source: T3 Sixty, 2025).
+Watch predictive analytics in real estate as these models keep improving.

 Frequently Asked Questions